 Before you begin, it is very important to do some homework to ensure that you address your email to the right person in the right tone and attitude.
 In your research, I would want you to find out the following information about the recipient beforehand:

-- Position or authority (For example; whether he/she is a professor, a doctor, a CEO, a minister or a Judge?)
+- Position or authority (For example; whether they are a professor, a doctor, a CEO, a minister or a Judge?)

 - Double-check the spelling of his or her name.